 The beautiful region remained largely untouched until the 19th century, when brave Mexican explorer Rafael Rivera, who was traveling alongside Antonio Armijo, veered off the beaten track to explore the mysteries of the desert on his own.
 He discovered the sprawling oasis, later naming it “Las Vegas,” after the flourishing valley grasses.
-Translated from Spanish, it means: “the meadows.”
+Translated from Spanish, it means “the meadows.”

-A stop-off town
+A stop off town

 Welcome to the railroad

 In 1890, railroad developers opted to extend the local route, moving through Los Angeles and Salt Lake City.
-A decision was made for Las Vegas to operate as a prime stop on the route, and construction began quickly after that.
+A decision was made for Las Vegas to operate as a prime stop on the route, and construction began soon after that.

 The Las Vegas reputation

 Illegal gambling was the name of the game for many years and led to the creation and increase in popularity of many of today’s most popular casino table games.
-During the 1930s, the ban on gambling was lifted, and this swiftly encouraged gambling culture to spread further and faster.
+During the 1930s, the ban on gambling was lifted, swiftly encouraging gambling culture to spread further and faster.
 In Fremont Street, the city’s only paved road, brand-new casinos were built and, on Highway 91, the first hotel, called El Rancho Vegas, opened its doors not long after.

 History of the Las Vegas Strip